If you want the best fit and the most benefit from a CRM system, we highly recommend creating use cases specific to your

 - Use cases are essential to ensuring the CRM system is usable.

 - Use cases facilitate an agreement with the stakeholders and will drive the analysis, design, and implementation efforts.

 - Use cases will remove old flows in use cases from the scope of the project.

 - Use cases unify activities of a project into a consistent, solution-oriented focus that keeps the best solution in mind.

 - Because use cases describe how the users will interact with the system, they provide a natural foundation for organizing the documentation that helps users understand how to use the system to achieve their goals.

 - Use Cases help to ensure the correct CRM system is selected and implemented by capturing functional requirements from the user's point of view.

-- Use cases help stakeholders who may not have any direct contacts with the system easily understand it and therefore help to eliminate misunderstandings about the scope and functionality of the system.
+- Use cases help stakeholders who may not have any direct contact with the system easily understand it and therefore help to eliminate misunderstandings about the scope and functionality of the system.

 - Because use cases are written in natural language, they are easy to understand and facilitate communication with users and customers.

 - Use cases provide an excellent vehicle for testing system functionality and educating users.